What emotional reactions appear immediately after the diagnosis of T1D?

 - The grieving process involves passing through denial, anger, bargaining, depression and acceptance, over the course of weeks or months [3].

-- Fear of hypoglycemia and depression must be actively sought annually because they directly influence treatment decisions and glycemic control [2] [5].
+- Fear of hypoglycaemia and depression must be actively sought annually because they directly influence treatment decisions and glycaemic control [2] [5].

-- The diagnosis affects the whole family, and specialized psychological support can be integrated as a routine part of care, not just reserved for severe cases [2] [8].
+- The diagnosis affects the whole family, and specialised psychological support can be integrated as a routine part of care, not just reserved for severe cases [2] [8].

 You might also be interested in: